awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ## How keyrings work<a name="using-keyrings"></a>

-One of the most important tasks you perform when using the AWS Encryption SDK for C or JavaScript is selecting and configuring a keyring\.
+One of the most important tasks you perform when using the AWS Encryption SDK for C or the AWS Encryption SDK for JavaScript is selecting and configuring a keyring\.
 A [keyring](concepts.md#keyring) generates, encrypts, and decrypts data keys\.
 Each keyring is typically associated with a wrapping key or a service that provides and protects wrapping keys\.
 You can use the keyrings that the AWS Encryption SDK provides or write your own compatible custom keyrings\.
 For help in choosing a keyring, see the following sections that describe each keyring\.

 Keyrings make it easier for you to determine which wrapping keys are used to encrypt and decrypt your data\.
 Keyrings take the place of master key providers in the Java and Python implementations of the AWS Encryption SDK\.
 Despite this architectural difference, all of the language implementations are fully interoperable, subject to language constraints\.
 However, you must configure the keyring and master key provider with the same or corresponding wrapping keys\.
 For details, see [Keyring compatibility](#keyring-compatibility)\.